civicrm/civicrm-setup/README.md

 * The library can be used by other, higher-level applications -- such as `cv`, `civicrm-drupal`, `civicrm-wordpress` -- to provide an installation process.
 * It is a *leap* -- a separate project/repo which can be deployed optionally (as a a replacement for the default installer).
     * To enable it, add the codebase to your civicrm source tree.
 (This can be done manually - or as part of a build process.)
 * It has minimal external dependencies.

-(The most basic parts of Symfony `EventDispatcher`.)
+There are a small number of external dependencies.
+To allow for the variety of ways in which different builds manage their dependencies, we leave it up to the downstream implementer to satisfy them.

+* Symfony `EventDispatcher` (`symfony/event-dispatcher` v2.x or v3.x)
+* PSR-3 (`psr/log` v1.x)

 ## Writing an installer

-For a CMS integration (e.g. `civicrm-drupal` or `civicrm-wordpress`) which aims to incorporate an installer, you'll first need to need to initialize the setup runtime and get a reference to the `$setup` API:
+For a CMS integration (e.g. `civicrm-drupal` or `civicrm-wordpress`) which aims to incorporate an installer, you'll first need to initialize the setup runtime and get a reference to the `$setup` API:

 * Bootstrap the CMS/host environment
-* Guard: Check if `setup/civicrm-setup-autoload.php` exists.
+* Guard: Check if `civicrm-setup-autoload.php` exists.
     * If it exists, then we'll proceed.
     * If it doesn't exist, then don't try to setup.
-Fail or fallback to a different installer.
+Fail or fallback gracefully.
-* Load `setup/civicrm-setup-autoload.php`.
+* Load `civicrm-setup-autoload.php`.
 * If necessary, add any extra autoloaders.
+    * Ex: If you use `civicrm` as a distinct sub-project (with its own `vendor` and autoloader), then you may need to load `CRM/Core/ClassLoader.php` and call `register()`.
     * Ex: If you use `composer` to manage the full site-build (with CMS+Civi+dependencies), then no steps are required.
-Your CMS and/or Civi should provide a copy of `EventDispatcher`.
+Your CMS and/or Civi should provide a copy of `EventDispatcher` and `psr/log`.
-    * Ex: If you use `civicrm` as a distinct sub-project (with its own `vendor` and autoloader), then you may need to load `CRM/Core/ClassLoader.php` and call `register()`.
 * Initialize the `\Civi\Setup` subystem.
     * Call `\Civi\Setup::init($modelValues = array(), $pluginCallback = NULL)`.
     * The `$modelValues` provides an opportunity to seed the configuration options, such as DSN and file-settings path.
 See the fields defined for the [Model](src/Setup/Model.php).